zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/providing-files-to-the-container.md

     ```
 1. Populate the subfolders with files for the container to act on.

-    For example, you could [add a `portal-ext.properties` file](./configuring-dxp-containers.md#portal-properties) to configure DXP and [add a DXP Fix Pack](./patching-dxp-in-docker.md) to install.
+    For example, you could [add a `portal-ext.properties` file](./configuring-dxp-containers.md#portal-properties) to configure DXP and [add a Security Fix Pack](./patching-dxp-in-docker.md) to install.

     Result: